-- a Upon notification by the PUBLIC OMBUDSMAN FOR WALES that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Proper Officer shall, subject to standing order 11, report this to the Council.
-NOTE THE IDENTITIES OF BOTH PARTIES WILL NOT BE MADE PUBLIC. - b Where the notification in standing order 14(a) relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Chairman of Council of this fact, and the Chairman shall nominate another staff member OR Councillor to assume the duties of the Proper Officer in relation to the complaint until it has been determined. - c The Council may: - i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement;
+- a Upon notification by the Public Services Ombudsman for Wales that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Proper Officer shall, subject to standing order 13, report this to the Council. - b Where the notification in standing order 14(a) relates to a complaint made by the Proper Officer, the Proper Officer shall notify the Chair of Council of this fact, and the Chair shall nominate another staff member to assume the duties of the Proper Officer in relation to the complaint until it has been determined. - c The Council may: - i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement;

-- ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - iii. indemnify the councillor or non-councillor with voting rights in respect of his related legal costs and any such indemnity is subject to approval by a meeting of the Council.
+- ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - iii. indemnify the councillor or non-councillor with voting rights in respect of their related legal costs and any such indemnity is subject to approval by a meeting of the Council.